Large SVARs: The Problem with Accept-Reject Sampling

-The fact that the candidate set for $\theta$ shrinks exponentially is an appealing feature, as it significantly reduces the number of candidate draws $\bf{q}_1$ needed to satisfy the restrictions.
-This efficiency gain becomes particularly important when the dimension of the model increases since generating new draws of $\bf{q}_1$ is computationally costly.
-Figure \ref{fig:simple_loop} (red line) displays the average number of trials required by ESS to generate an accepted draw of $\bf{q}_1$ within the identified set as a function of the length of the identified set.
-The number of required trials using ESS grows only logarithmically, whereas the conventional acceptance-rejection sampler grows hyperbolically.\footnote{To make a fair comparison, one should account for the serial correlation introduced by the Gibbs sampling algorithm, since the accept-reject algorithm generates i.i.d. draws.
-As demonstrated in a later section, we compute the effective sample size and find that the number of draws required to obtain one i.i.d.-equivalent sample ranges from 1.04 to 1.35.
+The fact that the candidate set for $\theta$ shrinks exponentially is an appealing feature, as it significantly reduces the number of candidate draws of $\bfq_1$ needed to satisfy the restrictions.
+This efficiency gain becomes particularly important as the dimension of the model increases, since generating new draws of $\bfq_1$ is computationally costly.
+Figure~\ref{fig:simple_loop} (red line) displays the average number of trials required by the elliptical slice sampling to generate an accepted draw of $\bfq_1$ within the identified set as a function of the length of the identified set.
+The number of required trials for the conventional accept-reject sampler grows hyperbolically, whereas that for elliptical slice sampling increases at a much slower rate.\footnote{To make a fair comparison, one should account for the autocorrelation introduced by {the elliptical slice within Gibbs sampler}, since the accept-reject algorithm generates independent draws.
+As demonstrated in Section \ref{sec:applications}, we compute the effective sample size and find that in this example the number of draws required to obtain one effective draw ranges from 1.04 to 1.35.
 Therefore, this adjustment does not alter the main conclusion illustrated in the figure.}

-In the following section, we extend this simple example into a more realistic and useful setting by: (1) identifying multiple shocks simultaneously rather than just a single shock; (2) allowing sign restrictions to take a general form; and (3) developing a Gibbs sampling algorithm that uses the ESS and that targets the posterior of the orthogonal reduced-form parameters conditional on the sign restrictions.
+In the following section, we extend this simple example into a more realistic and useful setting by: (1) identifying multiple shocks simultaneously rather than just a single shock; (2) allowing sign restrictions to take a general form; and (3) developing an elliptical slice within Gibbs sampler that targets the posterior of the orthogonal reduced-form parameters conditional on the sign restrictions.